alvaroclavijo/alvaroclavijo/README.md

 - 🇧🇴 I am from Bolivia
 - 🤓 I'm a passionate web developer.
-- 💻 I use REACT, HTML, CSS, NODEJS, EXPRESS
+- 💻 REACT, REDUX, ANGULAR, TYPESCRIPT, HTML, SASS, NODEJS, EXPRESS, MYSQL, MONGO
 - 🧑‍💻 I'm looking to collaborate with other content creators
 - About some hobbies: I love to play the guitar 🎸 😎